 The only inconvenient has to do with the interface, which is not the most intuitive.

 TSR Watermark Image is another option to consider if you’re using a Mac and want to protect your images.
 With this app you can also watermark multiple images at the same time and directly upload them to WordPress or your FTP account.

 TSR Watermark Image allows you to add three types of marks: text, logo and 3D and adjust them in terms of position, size, font, color, transparency or angle.
 With regard to adjusting the position, unfortunately you can’t do it freely using drag and drop.
 You have to select from nine preset locations.

 Additionally you can opt to add borders, crosses and other effects to your images and optimize your pictures through the app’s resizing and converting features.
-The features are quite enough for your basic image-optimization needs, but the interface leaves a little to be desired.
+The features are quite enough for your basic image-optimization needs, but the interface may not suit everyone’s taste.

-Of course, you can customize your watermarks to the extent you want by adjusting things like transparency, rotation, position, font and more.
+Of course, you can customize your watermarks to the extent you want by adjusting things like transparency, rotation, position (not fully customizable in the free version), font and more.
 To make your job easier, uMark enables you to save the watermarks you’ve created and use them again later.

 With 17 built-in watermark profiles, Watermark Plus is an alternative to consider if you’re on the search for such a tool.
 The interface is clean and easy to navigate, allowing you to perform all desired operations without constantly wondering where to go next.

-With this app you can apply text and logo marks to your pictures in batch mode and save them as profiles in order to use them later.
+With this app you can apply text, logo or script marks to your pictures in batch mode and save them as profiles in order to use them later.
+There’s also a single mode available, that enables you to adjust the placement of the chosen watermark on each image.
 Besides watermarking, you can also resize multiple photos, convert or rename them in the same session.